3D logo

 Potential Concerns

-• Limited ingredient transparency (trade secret)
+• Limited ingredient transparency with only 3 disclosed components

 Ingredients